blandfbt/PPCL/README.md

 	- There is a known bug for this where this will update on the second time commanding it
 - **Add Line Numbers**
 	- Pressing enter will increment lines automatically
-	- The default increment is 10
+	- The default increment is 1
+	-*this is a work in progress to get a user-specified increment amount*
 	- if adding a line would increment => the following line, it won't progress
 - **Toggling DEFINE statements**
 	- *ctrl+alt+d* for toggling the off the DEFINE statements (i.e. %X% becomes "AH1.HHW.")